Sonnerz/The-Cookbook/README.md

 GitHub: https://github.com/Sonnerz/project04-data-centric-cookbook<br>

-**Create a web application that allows users to store and easily access cooking recipes**

 ## Guidelines and Guideline fulfilment

 1.	**Logic must be written in Python.
 HTML, CSS, and JavaScript can be used to enhance the look and feel of the cookbook.**<br>